silphid/silphid.unity/README.md

 ![](Doc/ShowzupManifest.png "Showzup Manifest")

 To create a manifest from the main menu, select *Assets > Create > Showzup > Manifest*.
 The manifest will then be automatically selected and displayed in the Inspector window.
-You must then configure the path within your assets where your prefabs are located and the URI prefix that will be prepended to each prefab's relative path, in order to load it at run-time.
+You must then configure the path within your assets where your view prefabs are located and the URI prefix that will be prepended to each prefab's relative path, in order to load it at run-time.
 Finally, press the *Build* button to regenerate the manifest using those new configurations.

 ### How the Manifest is generated

 - All *ViewModel*-derived classes are scanned and their base class declaration (`... : ViewModel<TModel>`) is used to determine the *Model* > *ViewModel* mappings.
 - Similarly, all *View*-derived classes are scanned and their base class declaration (`... : View<TViewModel>`) is used to determine the *ViewModel* > *View* mappings.
 - Finally, all prefabs in the given folder and sub-folders are scanned for any *View*-derived MonoBehaviours attached to them to determine the *View* > *Prefab* mappings.
-- *Variants* may be associated with each of those mappings (as described in following section *Variants*).
+- *Variants* may be associated with each of those mappings (as described in following section *Variants*, under *Variant Mapping*).

 ## Variants